TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 - file paths (absolute or relative to Nussknacker installation dir)
 - paths to directories (again, absolute or relative) - in this case all files in the directory will be used (including the ones found in subdirectories).

+If the given path element in the `classPath` is relative, it should be relative to the path determined by the `$WORKING_DIR ` [environment variable](./Installation.md#basic-environment-variables).

 <!-- TODO
 ### Object naming